 You don’t even need a ton of oats: 2 cups of whole rolled oats equals about a cup of oat flour, or maybe more, depending on how finely you grind it.

 For the finest grind, use the dry canister of a high speed blender, like a Vitamix.
 If you are using your food processor, you will get a slightly coarser grind.

 Either way, you might find that homemade oat flour is very difficult, if not impossible, to get as finely ground as the packaged stuff, but in my experience the difference to the final baked good is negligible.

 Once you have made your flour, check out all of these ways you can use it!

 - 2 1/4 cups gluten free rolled oats

-Place oats in the bowl of a food processor fitted with the s attachment and pulse for ten 3-second intervals.
+Place oats in the bowl of a high speed blender, or a food processor fitted with the S blade.

 Process consistently on high for 1-2 more minutes until the oats are as finely ground as possible (see note).

 - You'll find that the homemade stuff is very difficult, if not impossible, to get as finely ground as the packaged oat flour, but in my experience the difference to the final baked good is negligible.